Razerban/4704_buzzer/README.md

 So I decided to add a second footprint on the bottom of the PCB that would allow to take advantage of the space available underneath the board to house a bigger buzzer.

 The maximum dimensions of the buzzers that would be compatible with this board are:
-- BZ1 (Buzzer installed on the bottom of the PCB):
+- BZ1 (Buzzer installed on the bottom of the PCB): L=30mm, W=30mm, H=16.5mm
-  Length: 30mm
-  Width:  30mm
-  Height: 16.5mm

 ![](images/bottom_buzzer.png)

-- BZ2 (Buzzer installed on the top of the PCB):
+- BZ2 (Buzzer installed on the top of the PCB): L=22mm, W=22mm, H=7mm
-  Length: 22mm
-  Width:  22mm
-  Height: 7mm

 ![](images/top_buzzer.png)

-These dimensions are for 1.6mm thick PCBs.
+These dimensions work for 1.6mm thick PCB boards.
 While I don't recommend this, you could choose a less thick PCB when ordering the board from your PCB Fabrication Manufacturer.
 This would let you choose a bigger (height wise) buzzer to mount on the top or bottom of the PCB, however, beware that the PCB might not be able to sit correctly inside the case.